-That did not placate other fans, however, and several hours later, Pompeo posted one last comment on the issue, writing, “Please don’t accuse me of being disrespectful it doesn’t matter what I say nothing I say is ok so I won’t say anything at all anymore.”
+Pompeo had tried responding on social media, but her critics were not placated.
+She finally tweeted on March 11, “Please don’t accuse me of being disrespectful it doesn’t matter what I say nothing I say is ok so I won’t say anything at all anymore.”

-Neither Capshaw nor Drew has commented on social media about Pompeo’s posts.
+Neither Capshaw nor Drew has posted on social media about Pompeo’s comments.